maykinmedia/django-rijkshuisstijl/docs/quickstart.rst

     pip install django-rijkshuisstijl

-- Add "rijkshuisstijl", "sitetree" and "sniplates" to INSTALLED_APPS.
+- Add "rijkshuisstijl" and "sitetree" to INSTALLED_APPS.
 - Make sure that "django.template.context_processors.request" is added as a context processor.

 Settings